photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ```
 Search for "CONF_SWAPSIZE=100" and increase the value at least to 4096.

-Hint for raspberry 4 with 4GB 2048 is the maximul value which is used and to improve the sability set PHOTOPRISM_WORKERS to 1 in the docker-compose.yml.
+Hint for raspberry 4 with 4GB of RAM, 2048 is the maximal value which is used and to improve the stability set `PHOTOPRISM_WORKERS` to 1 in `docker-compose.yml`.

 ### Windows